-What is a proof (also called test print)?
-A proof is a print of your file using the same printer and same paper you intend to use when you make your final print.
-Usually proofs are made at a reduced size (typically 8" x 10"), but they can be made at any size.
-This allows you to see exactly how your image will look on the paper you choose.
+A test print is a print of your file using the same printer and same paper you intend to use when you make your final print.
+Usually proofs are made at a reduced size (typically 8″ x 10″).
+This allows you to see exactly how your image will look printed on the paper you choose.

 Making test prints, also called hard proofing, has always been a part of fine printmaking.
-That's why our Custom Printing service includes test prints, so everyone involved (artist and printer) is seeing a hard print.
 Even the best calibrated displays will always look slightly different than a print.
-It's true you can soft proof on a calibrated display but nothing beat a test print to see the image exactly as it will print on paper.
+It’s true you can soft proof on a calibrated display but nothing beats a test print to see the image exactly as it will print on paper.

 - Upload your image.
 In step 1 (Paper Type) choose your paper type – this should be the same paper you will print your final image on.
 In step 2 (Image Size) select the size you want your test print to be.
 8×10″ is a common size, but some clients prefer larger or smaller sizes, so choose whatever works for you!
 Then proceed through the rest of the ordering steps and place your order

 - After your order is placed, we’ll print it and send it to you (or, if you’re local to us, you can come in and pick it up).

 - After you receive it, review it and ensure it looks the way you like.
 If it does, go ahead and order the full size print.
 If it doesn’t look the way you thought it should, you can edit the image and upload a new version to our site, and order another test print (or if you’re feeling good about your edits, order the full size print).
 Alternatively, you can upgrade your order to a custom print and we can make the changes for you.